1. Did you use community media to facilitate discussion on a local issue or development?

 described SOF to community members frequently.

--all of it can be sustained.
+H. What can be sustained of SOF activities in your community? -all of it can be sustained.
 BBS is a fixture in Burgeo that will be continued after SOF.-

 sustainability comes in one's ability to partner and make money.
 In that respect, all communities can figure out ways to fund-raise, such as selling tapes of events.